 Kulani- West African Dance

-Join the Kulani Group for six weeks of West African Dance.
+Join the Kulani Group for five weeks of West African Dance.
 Miss Holly and Miss Gwen continue to bring West African Dance to the Johnstown Community.
 Your children ages 5 and up will learn the art of dance, and drumming, as passed down from generation to generation in Western Africa.

 All kids ages 5 and up are welcome, a $5 donation per session is recommended, but not required.